<Surreality> Introduction to EPGP

 EP will be earned in the following amounts for all progression raids.
 Farm raids typically do not utilize EPGP, but will instead follow the loot rules posted in the guild forum:

-In order to recieve wait-list EP, you must have signed up for a raid at least 24 hours in advance and be available for an invite at the time that raid EP is awarded.
+In order to receive wait-list EP, you must have signed up for a raid at least 24 hours in advance and be available for an invite at the time that raid EP is awarded.

-From time to time, EP may also be awarded for exceptional contributions to the guild -- an alchemist making pots for the raid at their own cost, for example.
 In rare occasions, the Raid Leader might choose to override the priority list to maximize an item's value to the guild, such as by restricting bidding on a certain item to a specific class.
 As always, the Raid Leader will be the final authority on loot distribution.

 Gear and Gear Points

 Tier tokens will always be looted first.
 Other items will be looted in the order in which they appear on the boss, unless additional discussion is warranted.
 The Guild Leader and/or Raid Leader reserve the right to override PR in exceptional cases and award loot by council.
-This will typically only happen for prestiege items, such as legendaries or rare mounts.
+This will typically only happen for prestige items, such as legendaries or rare mounts.
 The reasoning for doing so will always be explained in /raid or on Vent.

 GP is built into the EPGP mod and calculated as a function of item level * rarity * slot.
 Installing the mod will add each item's GP value to its tooltip, so while only the Raid Leaders will be required to use the mod for loot distribution purposes, anyone may download it for easy reference.
 EP, GP and PR will be tracked via officer notes and visible to all guild members, regardless of whether or not they have the mod itself.

 EPGP is stored in-game via Officer Notes.
 The format is as follows: EP,GP, with number values replacing EP and GP (i.e., someone with 100 EP and 50 GP would see 100,50 in his or her Officer Note).
-You can calculate your priority from these numbers (remember, PR = EP/GP!), but I recommend downloading the mod itself to view a sortable PR list.
+You can calculate your priority from these numbers (remember, PR = EP/GP), but I recommend downloading the mod itself to view a sortable PR list.
 This will tell you exactly where you stand in relation to other guild members and/or raiders on loot priority.

 We use this add-on to expedite the bidding process.
 It is not required; however, it is highly recommended.
 If you do not have the mod to submit bids, you will need to /whisper a command (!epgp need [itemlink] or !epgp greed [itemlink]) to the Master Looter.